 What can I say, weaving is exciting.

 If people do know about weaving, they usually think it’s something that is done by little old ladies.
 No offense to the little old ladies – that will be me one day!
 While weaving is done by little old ladies, it’s also done by basically every gender, age, religion, and ethnicity.
 So this weaving blog is for you.
 No matter who you are.
-Unless you’re someone that hates weaving… Even then, feel free to stick around just for my witty banter.
+Unless you’re someone that hates weaving… Even then, feel free to stick around just for the witty banter.

 One of the aspects that makes weaving so great is that it is not one warp fits all.
 It’s exciting and traditional – functional and experimental.
 Honestly, though, it could also be … boring and overwhelming.

 That’s why I created Warped Fibers.
 Weaving shouldn’t be boring and it shouldn’t overwhelm you to the point of not getting started.
 I won’t just be throwing weaving information at you.
 Instead I’ll be passionately delivering the dirt on what you should know, what you want to know, and what you didn’t know was even an option.

-When I started teaching weaving I began to notice the tips and tricks that I take for granted every day in my studio.
+When I started teaching weaving I began to notice the tips and tricks that I took for granted every day in my studio.
 These are mostly things that I figured out with a lot of trial and error.
 If you hang out on the blog then I’ll share them with you – no error required.
 That being said, mistakes are great for learning.
 This way, though, you won’t make the same mistakes I’ve made and can instead make your own!
 Yay!
 More learning!

 - I use she/her pronouns.

-- I have been a vegetarian since 2011.
+- I have been vegetarian since 2011.
 I LOVE food, but I’m not fond of salads – which I have been told is odd for a vegetarian… oh well!